 This goes with the last one, but it can mean much smaller acts and habits.
 Don’t forget to take care of yourself!

 It can be as simple as painting your nails, or as elaborate as taking a girl’s trip to the beach for the weekend.
+Maybe you invest in better sleep with Q Sleep spray.
 Just take care of yourself.
 If you need some simple, cheap or easy self-care ideas, you’ll want to read this post.

 9. New Purpose

 What do I mean by this?
 I mean that maybe it’s time to take a new class, get a new certification, finish your degree, or start that blog.

 If you’re a depressed mom, it can be helpful to put your mind to something new.
 This will give you purpose, something specific to work on each day, and give you a new sense of accomplishment.
 When I became a SAHM, starting and learning how to blog helped me focus on other things.
 Later, with my second child, getting my personal training certification helped me feel that sense of purpose, too.